dev-rebase/dev-rebase.github.io/docs/observability.md

 A trace provides an end-to-end view of a request or user action as it travels through the different parts of your system.
 It allows you to see the entire journey, identify where slow parts occurred, and see how different services and components interact.

 Each step in the journey is called a **span**.
 A trace is a collection of spans that form a complete story.
-Importantly, this story often starts with the user.

 For example, a trace for an online food order might look like this:

-- **Span A: User taps 'Place Order' in the mobile app.**
+- Span A: User taps 'Place Order' in the mobile app.
-- **Span B: The app makes an API request to the Gateway (child of Span A).**
+- Span B: The app makes an API request to the Gateway (child of Span A).
-- **Span C: Authentication service validates the user (child of Span B).**
+- Span C: Authentication service validates the user (child of Span B).
-- **Span D: Order service creates the order (child of Span B).**
+- Span D: Order service creates the order (child of Span B).
-- **Span E: Database query to save the order (child of Span D).**
+- Span E: Database query to save the order (child of Span D).

 If the order process is slow, the trace will visually show which span took the most time, immediately telling you whether to investigate the mobile app's UI thread, a specific micro-service, or the database.